liujjw/regos-2000/rusty_c/mydisk/AsyncAPI/design.md

 and then perform reads and writes using the HAL api for the spi interface "metal_interrupt_register_handler"

+notes
+theres a riscv instruction for waiting when no process wants to run wfi (wait for interrupt) not in egos-2000 scheduler may panic if no process in queeu (fixed) fix for tty.c first check clock for when a character is delivered scheduler.c

 # dec 12
-check clock for when a character is delivered scheduler.c

-theres a riscv instruction for waiting when no process wants to run wfi (wait for interrupt) not in egos-2000 scheduler may panic if no process in queeu fix for tty.c first
+look at
+sys_call.c
+bus_uart.c

-look at dev_tty.c > cpu_intr.c > scheduler.c > process.h > context.S > ult.c
+dev_tty.c > queue.h, queue.c > cpu_intr.c > scheduler.c > process.h > context.S > ult.c

+finish todos